Gertrude Stein: Literary career

 While living in Paris, Stein began submitting her writing for publication.
 Her earliest writings were mainly retellings of her college experiences.
 Her first critically acclaimed publication was Three Lives.
 In 1911, Mildred Aldrich introduced Stein to Mabel Dodge Luhan and they began a short-lived but fruitful friendship during which the wealthy Mabel Dodge promoted Gertrude's legend in the United States.

 Mabel was enthusiastic about Stein's sprawling publication The Makings of Americans and, at a time when Stein had much difficulty selling her writing to publishers, privately published 300 copies of Portrait of Mabel Dodge at Villa Curonia.
-Dodge was also involved in the publicity and planning of the 69th Regiment Armory Show in 1913, "the first avant-garde art exhibition in America".
+Dodge was also involved in the publicity and planning of the 69th Regiment Armory Show in 1913, "the first avant-garde art exhibition in the US".

-In addition, she wrote the first critical analysis of Stein's writing to appear in America, in "Speculations, or Post-Impressionists in Prose", published in a special March 1913 publication of Arts and Decoration.
+In addition, she wrote the first critical analysis of Stein's writing to appear in the US, in "Speculations, or Post-Impressionists in Prose", published in a special March 1913 publication of Arts and Decoration.
 Foreshadowing Stein's later critical reception, Dodge wrote in "Speculations":

 In Gertrude Stein's writing every word lives and, apart from concept, it is so exquisitely rhythmical and cadenced that if we read it aloud and receive it as pure sound, it is like a kind of sensuous music.
 Just as one may stop, for once, in a way, before a canvas of Picasso, and, letting one's reason sleep for an instant, may exclaim: "It is a fine pattern!" so, listening to Gertrude Stein's words and forgetting to try to understand what they mean, one submits to their gradual charm.

 Stein and Carl Van Vechten, the noted critic and photographer, became acquainted in Paris in 1913.
 The two became lifelong friends, devising pet names for each other: Van Vechten was "Papa Woojums", and Stein, "Baby Woojums".
-Van Vechten served as an enthusiastic champion of Stein's literary work in the United States, in effect becoming her American agent.
+Van Vechten served as an enthusiastic champion of Stein's literary work in the United States, in effect becoming her US agent.